parryc/thevoid/templates/leflan/language_georgian.md

 ### Regular Verbs

 Personal pronouns can be dropped in Georgian, as pronomial indicators person are attached directly to the verb.

+The object of the sentence can also be indicated in the verb construction too.
+This quite complicated and the only example I know right now is `-უ-:2nd person object`, in `მე უეს ვურეკა:I am calling Wes`.

 #### Present Tense